-To establish, maintain, and grow the surveillance program, the Houston team developed a three-pronged system that leads to the presentation of near real-time data to city officials, hospitals, and the public.
+To establish, maintain, and scale the surveillance program to also monitor for influenza, respiratory syncytial virus (RSV), mpox, and 29 potential pathogens, the Houston team uses a three-pronged system that leads to the presentation of near real-time data to city officials, hospitals, and the public.

 On a national level, the collaborators have been working with the CDC, which launched the National Wastewater Surveillance System (NWSS) in September 2020, to support the building of the nation’s capacity to track SARS-CoV-2.